Amrat0/Amrat0/README.md

-- 👋 Hi, I’m @Amrat0 - MERN Stack Developer
+- 👋 Hi, I’m @Amrat0 - Full Stack Developer
 - Welcome to my GitHub profile!
-I'm Amrat, a MERN (MongoDB, Express.js, React.js, Node.js) stack developer passionate about building scalable and innovative web applications.
+I'm Amrat , a Asp.net, Asp.net MVC, WebForm, WebApi as well as  MERN (MongoDB, Express.js, React.js, Node.js) developer passionate about building scalable and innovative web applications.
 Below you'll find an overview of my skills, projects, and how to get in touch with me.
-- 🌱 I’m currently learning MERN STACK DEVELOPMENT
 - 💞️ I’m looking to collaborate with developers
 - 📫 How to reach me through linkedin instagram "AmratAmu"
 -